-This Is Us’ Chrissy Metz Reveals The Real Reason She Wants to Lose Weight
+‘This Is Us’ Chrissy Metz Reveals The Real Reason She Wants To Lose Weight

 — TV Insider (@tvinsider) March 6, 2017

 This Is Us follows the story of people who have the same birthday and how their lives intertwine.
 The ensemble cast includes Milo Ventimiglia, Mandy Moore, Sterling K. Brown, Justin Hartley, and Susan Kelechi Watson.
-It’s great reviews from critics have earned the show an 89% score on Rotten Tomatoes.
+It’s great reviews from critics has earned the show an 89 percent score on Rotten Tomatoes.

-“Featuring full-tilt heartstring-tugging family drama, This Is Us will provide a suitable surrogate for those who have felt a void in their lives since Parenthood went off the air,” The critics consensus on Rotten Tomatoes reads.
+“Featuring full-tilt heartstring-tugging family drama, This Is Us will provide a suitable surrogate for those who have felt a void in their lives since Parenthood went off the air,” the critic’s consensus on Rotten Tomatoes reads.

 RELATED POSTS ON INQUISITR